-10.37 Buffer to Main Memory Page Program
+10.33 Buffer to Main Memory Page Program

 The Buffer to Main Memory Page Program instruction allows data that is stored in the data buffers to be written into a pre-erased page in the main memory array.
 It is necessary that the page in main memory to be written be previously erased in order to avoid programming errors.
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Buffer to Main Memory Page Program instruction.
-The data buffer will be 256 bytes (normal mode) or 512bytes (dual page mode) or 1024 bytes (quad page mode).
-The address A23-A8(normal mode) or A23-A9(dual page mode) or A23-A10(quad page mode) which specify the page in main memory to be programmed.
+The data buffer will be 256 bytes (normal mode).
+The address A23-A8(normal mode) which specify the page in main memory to be programmed.